Scalability and asymptotic adjunction: Continuous functions and Roe functors

 \section{Continuous functions and Roe functors}

 In this section we prove the main result of this paper: tensoring with continuous functions on a scalable pair of proper metric spaces and uniform Roe functors associated to its discretization are asymptotically adjoint.
-We start with a couple of preliminary definitions.
+We start with several preliminary definitions.

 Let $X$ be a set, and $X_{0}\subset X$ a subset.
 The tuple $(X,X_{0})$ is called a \emph{pair} of sets.
 A morphism of pairs $f\colon(X,X_{0})\to(Y,Y_{0})$ is a map $f\colon X\to Y$ such that $f(X_{0})\subset Y_{0}$.
 Later on, we shall often use letters in bold type to denote such pairs, e.g. $\mathbf{X}\coloneqq(X,X_{0})$.